Arclize/learning-python-for-data-science/README.md

 ## Technologies & Tools
 - **PowerBI**: business intelligence visualizations, advanced DAX, and m for Power Query
-- **Python**: Data Science and process automation applying pandas, numpy, and seaborn
+- **Python**: Data Science and process automation applying pandas, scikit-learn, matplotlib, numpy, and seaborn
 - **SQL**: Query optimization and relational database design.
 - **MATLAB**: MATLAB for tasks like signal processing, optimization, and simulation, enabling rapid prototyping and analysis.
 - **MINITAB**: Software for statistical analysis and visualization